 Where are the Affordable Homes located?

-Waterford City & County Council, “the Council”, has arrangements in place with developers for the sale of 25 dwellings at Deerpark, Williamstown, Waterford and 92 dwellings at Elder Walk, Summerfields, Kilbarry, Waterford.
+Waterford City & County Council, “the Council”, has arrangements in place with developers for the sale of 25 dwellings at Deerpark, Williamstown, Waterford and 92 dwellings at Elder Walk, Summerfields, Kilbarry, Waterford – the Elder Walk scheme is being delivered in partnership with the Land Development Agency.

 How does the scheme work?